mikejlong60/functional-programming-book/README.md

 		   1. What is recursion? - Read this: https://www.geeksforgeeks.org/recursion/
 			   1. Important points:
 				   1. Every recursive function can be written non-recursively as a loop.
 We will go back and forth in some exercises.
+				   1. Recursion is closely related to the _Closure property of cons_.
+A function has this property when applying a function to the members of some set produces an element that is again a member of this set.
+The function ```f``` above has this property because it both takes and produces a B.  Functions that have this property can be composed to produce new functions.
+And these functions have algebaric properties.
+This is the big deal of FP because it allows us to reuse functions.
+Its what I did to generalize the addition of Kafka logging for the suite of Notifications applications.
 				   1. What is great about recursion?
 					   1. It's beautiful, like a Chambered Nautilus or an M.C Escher painting or counterpoint in the music of Bach.
 					   1. You can replace code in loops with recursive functions and reuse them and compose them.
 Loops are monolithic and don't lend themselves to reuse.
 A recursive function can be composed with other functions.